 Unfortunately, when it comes to food waste, the problem isn’t just a malodorous garbage pile in the kitchen.
 Wasted food means wasted water, energy, and land, plus all the trash that builds up from discarded packaging and the greenhouse gases emitted during production and disposal processes.

-The good news is just making people aware of all the food they’re about to toss can significantly reduce the amount that’s wasted .
-Try spreading the word to friends and family and see if that garbage can doesn’t shed a few pounds.
+The good news: Just making people aware of all the food they’re about to toss can significantly reduce the amount that’s wasted

 Will you start using the U.N.’s tips for reducing food waste?
 Share your plans in the comments below or tweet the author at @ShanaDLebowitz.